Powerlearnproject/se-day1-assignment-Dzunisani24/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 IDEs- providing comprehensive tools for writing and debugging the code e.g visual studio.
 VCS- software tools for tracking changes and coordinating work among team members e.g git What are some common challenges faced by software engineers?
-Provide strategies to overcome these challenges.
-Tight deadlines, technical debt and changing requirements. strategies for overcoming challenges- effective communication, agile methodologies and prioritizing tasks and regular reassessment of project goals and time lines.
+Provide strategies to overcome these challenges.Tight deadlines, technical debt and changing requirements. strategies for overcoming challenges- effective communication, agile methodologies and prioritizing tasks and regular reassessment of project goals and time lines.
-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-Unit testing- testing individual components or modules of software.
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.Unit testing- testing individual components or modules of software.
 Integration- testing interactions between different components or subjects.
 System- testing the entire software system as a whole.
 Acceptance- testing the software against user requirements to ensure it meets it's user needs.